HBCU IN TEXAS

 Website

-Founded in 1872, Paul Quinn College is a private HBCU located just outside of Dallas, Texas.
-The school is one of the smallest HBCUs in the country, with an enrollment of only 450 students.
+Founded in 1872, Paul Quinn College is a private HBCU located outside of Dallas, Texas.
+The school is one of the smallest HBCUs in the country, with an enrollment of 938 students.
 The college is the oldest HBCU to the west of the Mississippi River and was the first Urban Work college in the nation.
 PQC is closely affiliated with the African Methodist Church, making it a tightly-knit community of students and faculty.

 As one of the top Historically Black Colleges and Universities in the nation, Paul Quinn College aims to shake up the normal boundaries of college tuition.
 The school believes that you should not need to take on additional financial burdens just to get an education.